amanda-ng518/STA496/README.md

 ## 9. Supervised ML models for Depression Prediction

 The following R scrips use logistic regression and random forest to predict presence of depression based on the 20 KESER selected features from previous step.
-Using the training-testing approach, models are built on all observations as well as demographic subgroups.
-Addition models incorporating demographic variables are fitted to all observations (i.e. Dep_method_fullvar.R).
-Resulting models are evaluated in terms of AUC, accuracy, sensitivity, specificty on testing data.
+Using the 70:30 training-testing approach, models are fitted using the full training dataset.
+They were then evaluated on demographic subgroups in the testing dataset, in terms of AUC, accuracy, sensitivity, specificty.
+Standard errors of metrics are computed by bootstrapping the testing datasets.
+Difference (and their corresponding standard errors) in metrics between complementary demographic groups (i.e. white vs non-white and private vs non-private insurance) are also computed.
+Addition models incorporating demographic variables are also fitted (i.e. Dep_method_KESER_demo.R) and evaluated.

 Required dataset: mimic.db, EHR_demographic.csv, Phecode_Data_for_generating_embedding.Rdata, admissions.csv

 ### 9.1 Logistic Regression
-- Dep_LR.R
+- Dep_LR_KESER.R
-- Dep_LR_fullvar.R
+- Dep_LR_KESER_demo.R

 ### 9.2 Random Forest
-- Dep_randomforest.R
+- Dep_randomforest_KESER.R
-- Dep_randomforest_fullvar.R
+- Dep_randomforest_KESER_demo.R